 The Esso Nashville's bow section is intact and lying upside down with a slight list to the starboard side of the wreck.
 This is the highest relief on the wreck rising some 15-20 feet above the seafloor.
 The deck area is buried in the sand, but the hull is starting to breakaway and fall to the side.
 This is most evident near the anchors where there is a deep sand washout.
 Aft of the bow, the remains flatten out in a series of collapsed hull plates, masts and pipes.

 Esso Nashville was an oil tanker over 445 feet in length and built for the Standard Oil Company.
-In mid-March 1942, Esso Nashville left Port Arthur, Texas, and traveled north to New Haven, Conn.
+In mid-March 1942, Esso Nashville left Port Arthur, Texas, and traveled north to New Haven, Connecticut.
 The ship, filled with fuel oil, traveled alone and unarmed.
 In the early morning hours of March 21, two torpedoes from U-124 struck Esso Nashville.
 The first torpedo struck just aft of the bow and caused very little damage, but the second torpedo hit just aft of amidships and broke the vessel in half.

 The entire crew of eight officers and 30 men abandoned the ship into the four lifeboats that were on board.
 All 38 crew survived with eight survivors in two lifeboats picked up by USS McKean and taken to Norfolk, Virginia.
 Twenty-two survivors were rescued by the U.S. Coast Guard cutter USCGC Tallapoosa (WPG-52) and were taken to Savannah, Georgia.
 The remaining eight survivors were rescued by USCGC Agassiz (WPC-126) and taken to Southport, North Carolina.